 The very polite and attentive staff at the cafe, ensure that unused tables are kept clean and tidy, as well as checking periodically to ensure that they address the needs of their customers and make them feel comfortable.

-Inglenook Farm has two shops.
-The essential oils shop not only sells essential oils, but many other fragrant and therapeutic products such as hand and body lotions, shampoos, hand made soaps, massage oils, bath oils and salts, plus many other products.
+Inglenook Farm shop not only sells essential oils, but many other fragrant and therapeutic products such as hand and body lotions, shampoos, hand made soaps, massage oils, bath oils and salts, plus many other products.
 The aroma inside the shop is worth the visit in itself.

 The new farm shop also sells everything from jams to chutneys, to coffees and cheese, all representing the best of what the region has to offer.
 Over 400 products sourced direct from small producers from throughout the region will be available all year round, and look out for regular tasting days!